 Tata’s had recently created another company, named as the Indian Tube Company Limited (ITC) to focus on the growing business of tubes.
 They used to sell rejected scrap material.
 Om Prakash and his brother began to buy the scrap material, repair the tubes manually and market them.

 The brothers began to make a lot of money.
 Soon they caught the attention of the Top Management of ITC, who stopped giving them the pipe.
 OP decide to visit the Tata’s den -Jamshedpur and put up a machine shop to cut the pipes into small pieces.

 He literally started his career in the Tatas’ backyard.’
 But again Tata’s didn’t like it and forced others to stop doing business with Jindals.
+Some of the best adventures in life are unplanned.
+We just see an opportunity that presents itself and we go for it.
 Having understood the business and its demand, it was OP’s turn to create his own DEN.

 Back to Hissar

 He returned to Hissar and designed the factory himself.
 In 1964, he commissioned a pipe unit, Jindal India Limited followed by a large factory in 1969 under the name of Jindal Strips Limited.
 The Jindal story had begun.
 ‘The tubes became so popular that people were willing to pay the premium in Punjab, Haryana, Western Uttar Pradesh and Rajasthan.
 He then got into Steel buckets-another big win for him.
 He later integrated backwards and got into steel strip in 1970 which eventually took his group into stainless steel.
 His success was made into talk of the town and thus encouraged many others to get into the game.